 Tech-savvy kiddos ages 8 to 13 can explore their passions using Connected Camps' week-long, multisession lessons that explore Minecraft and coding.

 DIY Summer Camp

 Children 7 and older can access tons of classes like, "Drawing Bootcamp," "Build Anything With Lego," and "Strange Science" through DIY's app.
 To keep learning interesting, they also can earn badges for improving their skills.
-Although kids can try the classes for free, there's an additional cost for full-length courses.
+Although kids can try the classes for free through Aug.
+31, there will be additional cost for full-length courses beginning in September.